 This bill revises existing laws regarding financing mechanisms for school facilities projects specifically for regular operating districts, which are not designated as SDA districts.
 It allows these districts to enter agreements with county improvement authorities to construct school facilities and issue bonds for financing.
-Key changes include permitting county improvement authorities to lease the school facilities project to the county rather than mandating it, removing the requirement for leases to be for nominal consideration, and eliminating the prohibition against counties requiring districts to cover any portion of the debt service costs for bonds issued by the county improvement authority.
-Additionally, the bill stipulates that district lease payments must be sufficient to cover all debt service on the bonds after applying any State debt service aid, and these payments will not be subject to caps on appropriations or tax levies.
+Key changes include permitting county improvement authorities to lease the school facilities project to the county rather than mandating it, removing the requirement for the lease to be for nominal consideration, and eliminating the prohibition against counties requiring districts to contribute to the debt service costs of the bonds issued for the projects.
+Additionally, the bill stipulates that district lease payments must cover all debt service on the bonds after applying any state debt service aid and clarifies that these payments are not subject to caps on appropriations or spending.

 Statutes affected: Introduced: 18A:7G-5, 18A:7G-15.1